monozero69/contacts-web-app/README.md

 - As changes to this Repo `main` branch go via pull requests, which has [CI](https://github.com/monozero69/contacts-web-app/actions/workflows/ci.yml) run against them ensuring that the pull request builds and all tests pass.
 - Our GitHub Action CI workflow will build docker images based on changes in the `main` branch and publish them for API and frontend into `Docker Hub Registry`
 - We will update the `Helm charts` in our Infrastructure as Code (IaC) GitHub Repo with new API and Frontend docker images versions via `Pull Request` created by the CI Bot.
-- Once our `Helm charts` images version changes PR are approved by `Humans` then GitHub Actions CD pipeline will deploy the new images into `Kubernetes cluster`
+- Once our `Helm charts` Docker images version changes PR are approved by `Humans` then GitHub Actions CD pipeline will deploy the new images into `Kubernetes cluster`

 Helm charts are used to define, install, and manage Kubernetes applications.
 They provide a way to package Kubernetes resources into single, reusable unit called a "chart".